celuck/D2R_Mod/README.md

 3. Download and place the `nutburgers.mpq` folder into the `nutburgers` directory.
 4. On your Battle.net client open up the settings menu and go to the options wheel and select `Game Settings`.
 5. Under Diablo 2 Resurrected check the `Additional Command Line Arguments` box.
-6. Copy and Paste `-mod nutburgers -txt` into the text box.
+6. Copy and Paste `-mod nutburgers -txt` into the text box. (optionally add `-enablerespec` to allow respecing whenever by `alt + left click` on any allocated stat points will reset everything)
 7. Start the game :)

 ### Change Log

 Documented Changes made to D2R

+Sockets:

+    Added sockets to throwing weapons, gloves, boots, and belts
+        - Belts, Gloves and Boots can get up to 2 sockets

 Sorceress: